This post may include affiliate links; for details, see our disclosure policy.

 - Chop the beet greens.
 Mince the garlic.

 - Saute the filling: In small 8-inch nonstick skillet, heat the olive oil over medium high heat.
-Add the greens and cook for about 1 minutes.
+Add the greens and cook for about 1 minute.
 Just before tender, add the garlic, Parmesan cheese, and 1 pinch kosher salt and cook until just bright green.
 Remove from the heat, and remove the greens to a bowl.

-- In a small bowl, whisk the eggs, 1/2 teaspoon water, 1/8 teaspoon kosher salt, and a few grinds of black pepper until fully combined, about 20 seconds.
+- In another small bowl, whisk the eggs, ½ teaspoon water, ⅛ teaspoon kosher salt, and a few grinds of black pepper until fully combined, about 20 seconds.

-- Cook the omelette (takes about 1 minute total): Heat a small 8-inch nonstick skillet over just below high heat, with the pan handle facing towards you.
+- Cook the omelette (takes about 1 minute total): Heat the same nonstick skillet over just below high heat, with the pan handle facing towards you.
 Add the butter and swirl the pan to fully coat.
 Wait until the butter starts to become foamy with large bubbles, then pour in eggs.
 When a skin just starts to form (10 to 15 seconds), add the greens in a line from left to right.